This fall, taxpayers with a tax liability will receive a rebate of up to $200 for individual filers and up to $400 for joint filers.

 Are you eligible?

 Not every taxpayer is eligible.
 If you had a tax liability last year, you will receive up to $200 if you filed individually, and up to $400 if you filed jointly.
-Tax liability is the amount of tax you owe throughout the year minus any credits (like the earned income tax credit), deductions, or subtractions.
+Tax liability is the amount of tax you owe throughout the year minus any credits (like the earned income tax credit, or the credit for taxes you paid to another state), deductions, or subtractions.

 Did you take credits, like the earned income tax credit, when you filed?